UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 ### Batch Jobs

 Next we are going to execute the EXACT same code, but as a batch jobs and with the second test set `potr_m_pred2.txt`.
 Batch jobs are ideal for operations that take a longer time to run.
-These jobs are submitted to the job scheduler SLURM to execute and run in the background until completed.
+These jobs are submitted to the job scheduler Slurm to execute and run in the background until completed.

-We made a SLURM batch script for this tutorial.
-You can use this script as a template for submitting a single job to SLURM and replace the main command with your command/s.
+We made a Slurm batch script for this tutorial.
+You can use this script as a template for submitting a single job to Slurm and replace the main command with your command/s.

 First copy the template to your current directory if you haven't already.